compsocialscience/summer-institute/2020/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 - If participants have trouble submitting, note that a basic submission file with the correct structure is provided in the files we sent them: ffchallenge_SICSS_2020/example_submission/example_for_upload.zip

+### A note about scoring

+The online submission site scores submissions on the leaderboard set (530 cases, 1/8 of the sample).
+Participants are able to view their score on this set for each submission.
+In the original Challenge, we ultimately scored participants one time on the holdout set (1,591 cases).
+You may also want to score submissions on the holdout set one time at the end of the exercise.
+This will require manual coordination with the central organizers.
+If you want to do this, message Ian Lundberg to tell him the time at which your exercise will end.
+If we can coordinate the schedule successfully, Ian can score all submissions on the leaderboard at this time using the holdout data and email the scores to you.
+Because this is a manual process, it is possible that there will be problems.

+If coordination is difficult, scoring on the holdout set may not be necessary.
+For pedagogical purposes, it may suffice for participants at SICSS to see their score on the leaderboard set, which will happen automatically in real time.

 ### Acknowledgments

 This lesson plan draws on a previous version prepared with Alex Kindel.
 The [Fragile Families Challenge](https://doi.org/10.1073/pnas.1915006117) is a mass collaboration organized by Matt Salganik, Ian Lundberg, Alex Kindel, and Sara McLanahan, conducted with an additional 108 authors.